rydmike/flex_color_picker/README.md

 There are a few more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.

 You can also try the more complete [live Web example](https://rydmike.com/democolorpicker/).
-Its source code is also included in the package example folder in example/demo/main.dart.
+Its source code is also included in the package example folder, in "example/lib/demo/main.dart".

 Happy color picking!